11 Things To Do With Pumpkins After Halloween

 Pumpkin Spice Latte

-Most "pumpkin spice" items contain just the spices used in pumpkin pies.
+Many pumpkin spice drinks and cafe items contain just the spices used in pumpkin pies.
 However, if you have a little extra puree left after making pie or soup, use it for a latte.
-With milk, a little coffee, spices, and a couple of tablespoons of puree, you can have a homemade pumpkin spice latte for you and a friend in a few minutes.
+With frothed, steamted milk, a shot of espresso, spices, and a couple of tablespoons of puree, you can have a homemade pumpkin spice latte for you and a friend in a few minutes.

 4. Roast pumpkin seeds